bruno-lang/bruno-lang.github.io/learn/index.md

 somewhat a non-issue as all data starts from literals.
 One either gets a value as an argument or starts from a literal.

+When a value is in fact unknown depending on runtime conditions this is made explicit by using the optional type variant build into the language:

+		Point? maybe-a-point = "1:2-4:5" point-of-intersection-with "3:2-6:2"

 ## Functions
-Functions are functions, hence pure and statically resolved and are referentially transparent.
+Functions are functions, thus pure, statically resolved and referentially transparent.
 All functions are understood as _extension functions_ on the type of the 1st parameter.

 		fn double :: Int a -> Int = a * '2